Last updated: March 23, 2026

 3. Marvel at 'The Last Supper'

-Step into the realm of artistic genius as you gaze upon one of the world's most renowned masterpieces, da Vinci's 'The Last Supper.'
-The original mural in the Convent of Santa Maria delle Grazie radiates a mesmerizing emotional depth that any reproduction cannot fully capture.
+The original mural in the Convent of Santa Maria delle Grazie radiates a mesmerising emotional depth that any reproduction cannot fully capture.
 It's a must-see for art aficionados and history enthusiasts alike.
 Just be aware that due to some ill-conceived renovations in 1652, Jesus's feet are missing, adding a layer of intrigue to the experience.
+Book in advance — this is one of the most sought-after things to do in Milan all year round.

 4. Experience Opera at Teatro alla Scala